 Step 2: In a large bowl, use an electric mixer to cream the butter, granulated sugar, and brown sugar together until light and fluffy (1-2 minutes).
 Mix in the eggs and vanilla until combined.
 Gradually add in dry ingredients.
 Mix just until you no longer see streaks of flour.
 Fold in chocolate chips.

-Step 3: Scoop roughly about 2 tablespoon of dough onto a baking sheet, keeping about 3-4 inches between each cookie beacuse they will spread.
+Step 3: Scoop roughly about 2 tbsp of dough onto a baking sheet, keeping about 3-4 inches between each cookie because they will spread.
 If using, press chocolate chunks and sprinkles into the tops of each cookie.

 Step 4: Bake for 9-11 minutes until the edges are slightly golden brown.
 Remove from the oven and use a heart-shaped cookie cutter to cut the cookies into hearts.
 Allow the cookies to cool on the sheet for another 5 minutes, and then transfer them to a wire cooling rack to cool completely.